Tuesday-at-4/REBU/README.md

 Breanna Rhodes

 Rebu is an application that allows people to sign up to get or provide a ride.
-Users will be required to create a profile before they can access the core features.
-Users will be able to choose to be either a driver or a passenger.
+Users can log in with an existing account, or create a new one by signing up.
+After signing in, users will choose whether they want to access their driver interface or passenger interface from the dashboard.
-As a passenger, the user will be able to schedule a start and end location for a ride on a certain date or time.
+As a passenger, the user will be able to schedule a start and end location for a ride at a specified date and time.
-Once the Ride Request has been made, a driver in the area can accept the ride request.
+Once a ride request has been made, a driver can see the pending request and choose whether or not to accept it.
-After the Ride, the users can provide feedback on the ride, and the payment will be charged.
-The passengers will pay a fee based on the distance of the ride and the drivers will be paid an amount according to similar metrics.
+After the ride, the driver can finalize the ride by confirming its completion.
+Accurate notifications are sent to driver and passengers updating them on the status of the ride they're involved in, and if they were paid as a driver or charged as a passenger.